Introduction

 Transparency Score: 85/100

-A darling of the technical world, LlamaIndex offers deep observability and pipeline-level transparency.
-This is the kit you give a developer who needs every answer to be audit-proof.
+LlamaIndex offers deep observability and pipeline-level transparency for developers who need every answer to be audit-proof.

 Why it scores high:

-- Visual debugging tools that show what the model saw.
+- Visual debugging tools showing what the model saw

 Where it loses points:

 Not a user-facing tool.
-Transparency depends on how developers configure it.
+Transparency depends on developer configuration.

 Transparency Score: 80/100

-Claude is already the most candid model ("I may be mistaken…" is practically its catchphrase).
-When you place documents into a Claude Project, answers become grounded—often with references to specific passages.
+Claude is already candid about uncertainty.
+When documents are placed in a Claude Project, answers become grounded with references to specific passages.

 Why it scores well: